Miaterio/Passion-bot-2/.qoder/repowiki/en/content/Core Architecture/Theme and Viewport Integration.md

 - Test components in both light and dark modes using mocked themes.
 - Use `useSignal(themeParams.state)` to reactively respond to theme changes in logic.
 - Fall back to sensible defaults (e.g., `white`, `black`) when variables are undefined.
+- Leverage the enhanced safe area CSS variables (`--sat`, `--sar`, `--sab`, `--sal`) in custom components when needed.
+- Utilize the 12px margin-top on first child of `.safe-area-container` to prevent iOS close button overlap instead of relying on JavaScript-based padding calculations.

 Following these practices ensures a seamless integration with Telegram’s UI and enhances user experience across all platforms.